davidpots/playsongnotes/_lessons/93 [Bonnie Tyler] Total Eclipse of the Heart.md

 ---
 layout: song

-title: Guitar lesson for "Total Eclipse of the Heart" by Bonnie Tyler
+title: '"Total Eclipse of the Heart" by Bonnie Tyler'
 song_title:  Total Eclipse of the Heart
 artist: Bonnie Tyler
 year: 1983